 How is the course assessed?

-The course is accredited and therefore course candidates must complete the course assessment to achieve the award and the Level 5 Managers Safeguarding accreditation.
+The course is accredited and therefore course candidates must complete the course assessment to achieve the award and the Level 5 Safeguarding Adults accreditation.

-The Managers Safeguarding Level 5 course assessment includes:
+The Safeguarding Adults for Managers Level 5 course assessment includes:

 - Completion of a workbook